So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 - How growth was tracked?

-In this section, provide details about the importance of record keeping in tracking the growth of colonial cities.
+In this section, you can provide details about the importance of record-keeping in tracking the growth of colonial cities.
 Don’t forget to mention the all-India Census started in 1887 to map the population.

 - Types of Colonial Towns: